onecommons/unfurl/docs/toscaref/spec-node-types.rst

 .. seealso::

-For more information, please refer to the :ref:`Interfaces<interfaces>` section.
+ For more information, please refer to the :ref:`Interfaces<interfaces2>` section.

 properties
 ------------